emberjs/rfcs/text/0051-strategies.md

 # How We Teach This

-This is a backward compatible change to the existing Ember CLI eco system.
-In order to teach users how to use strategies, we need to update the API docs with a section for this and the best practices of when to use this.
+This is a backward compatible change to the existing Ember CLI ecosystem.
+In order to teach users how to use `package` API, we need to update the API docs with a section for this and the best practices of when to use this.
 A more general purpose blog post could be beneficial as well.

 # Drawbacks